QubesOS/qubes-doc/managing-os/templates/archlinux.md

 ```

 You should then follow the instruction related to pacman-key in order to sign the binary packages PGP key.
 With the key enabled, a pacman update will update qubes agents:
-` #pacman -Suy `
+` # pacman -Suy `

-The two line that have just been added to /etc/pacman.conf shoud then be removed as they have been included in the qubes-vm-core update in the file `/etc/pacmand.d/99-qubes-repository-3.2.conf`
+The two line that have just been added to /etc/pacman.conf should then be removed as they have been included in the qubes-vm-core update in the file `/etc/pacmand.d/99-qubes-repository-3.2.conf`

 ## Known Issues